Wenyu1024/drug_moa/preparation/README.md

 COOL!

-This folders holds the code for data all data prepartion steps,
+This folders holds the code for data all data preparation steps,

 Basically tidying data from Internet, reshaping, fitting CES, imputing, etc.